drewm27/speakerrankings/powered-bookshelf-large-pages/Buchardt+A10.md

 share-description: "The Buchardt A10 ranks #11 out of 21 total Large Size Powered Bookshelf Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Buchardt A10 ranks #11 out of 21 total [Large Size Powered Bookshelf Speakers](/powered-bookshelf-large/).
+The Buchardt A10 ranks #11 out of 21 total [Large Size Powered Bookshelf Speakers](/powered-bookshelf-large/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #11 [Buchardt A10](https://buchardtaudio.com/products/anniversary-10) [[Buchardtaudio](https://buchardtaudio.com/products/anniversary-10)] [[Used Listings](https://www.hifizero.com/index.php?q=Buchardt+A10)]: $4300
 - Positives: Comes with 18 master EQs for all types of placement.
 Insane bass extension, but not at high volumes where it limits the extension.
 Very small for the bass extension